common-nighthawk/where-are-you-going-where-have-you-been/README.md

 In short, 1 is super zoomed-out and shows the world.
 20 is super zoomed-in and is at the building level.

-As a rule of thumb:
+Rule of thumb--
 1: world, 5: continent, 10: city, 15: street, 20: building

 ### Map Type
 It is possible to display the map in several formats: roadmap, satellite, terrain, hybrid.
-Fill details again available in
+Details about each are available in
 [Google's Documentation](https://developers.google.com/maps/documentation/static-maps/intro#MapTypes).

 # Building The Map